Key Industries

 Tech & Tech Startups

-Ranked by Forbes as the best region in the country for tech jobs, the Seattle-Tacoma region has seen massive growth in tech and cyber security jobs over the last few years.
+The Seattle-Tacoma region has seen massive growth in tech and cyber security jobs.
 The University of Washington Tacoma’s School of Engineering & Technology trains some of the best tech and computer science experts in the country, and hosts key networking events for big and small tech companies.
 Affordable office space, top talent, and a lively downtown community have attracted Silicon Valley tech companies, along with new and local tech startups.
-Tacoma’s retention rate for programmers and tech workers is also significantly higher than the rest of the country, allowing you to reduce employment costs and build a cohesive team.
 Learn more about Tacoma’s startup community.

 Healthcare